ReTraceQA: Evaluating Reasoning Traces of Small Language Models in Commonsense Question Answering: ReTraceQA

-Three expert annotators with PhD-level backgrounds in computer science or linguistics perform the annotation.
+Three expert annotators with PhD-level backgrounds in computer science or linguistics -- who are also the authors of this paper -- perform the annotation.
 Each annotator is given the SLM-generated reasoning trace, the original question, optional answer choices and supporting facts, and the gold answer from the dataset, and is instructed to judge correctness based solely on the reasoning trace, not on the final answer alone.
 Annotators are also asked to flag problematic instances using a dedicated \textsc{Invalid} tag.
 These include: ambiguous questions with multiple plausible answers, grammatical or structural issues that impair interpretation and labeling inconsistencies in the original dataset (e.g., an incorrect gold answer).
 To safeguard the quality of the final benchmark, we exclude all flagged instances.
 This results in a total of 2,421 clean and fully annotated examples in \textsc{ReTraceQA}.

 To evaluate annotation consistency, we randomly sample 25 instances from each of the four datasets in the benchmark (100 total).
 All three annotators independently label this subset following the same guidelines.
-Inter-annotator agreement, measured via Fleiss’s kappa, yields a score of 84.4\%, indicating an \textit{``almost perfect''} agreement according to standard interpretation~\cite{Landis1977}.
+Inter-annotator agreement, measured via Fleiss’s kappa, yields a score of 0.84, indicating an \textit{``almost perfect''} agreement according to standard interpretation~\cite{Landis1977}.

+Figure \ref{fig:retraceqa} illustrates the transition from raw model output to a fully annotated instance, depicting the reformatted solution alongside its error location and categorization.
+To further clarify our taxonomy, Table \ref{tab:reasoning-trace-errors} provides representative examples for each of the three error categories, with an additional set of cases detailed in Appendix \ref{app:error-examples}.
+A comprehensive and detailed description of the annotation protocol is available in Appendix \ref{app:annotation-guidelines}.